hansohn/terraform-docker/README.md

 Welcome to my Terraform Docker repo.
 I've built this image with Terraform development and CI/CD in mind.
 The image contains various popular utilities often used in Terraform development.
-By default, this image targets the latest versions of these utilities and is built and published to Docker Hub every Monday, Wednesday, and Friday.
+Utility versions are pinned in the Dockerfile and kept current through dependency-update PRs; the image is rebuilt and published to Docker Hub every Monday, Wednesday, and Friday to pick up base-image security patches.

 ## What's Included